Sachinkry/YTube-music-filter/README.md

 # YTube Home Page Music Filter

-### I used to listen to a lot of music without thinking, which hurt my productivity.
+- I used to listen to a lot of music without thinking, which hurt my productivity.
 So, I made a Chrome extension to hide any music videos recommended on the YouTube home page.
+- Not super efficient but it works reasonably well.
 ## Features

 - Hides videos on Home page of YTube labeled as `Official Artist Channel`.